qualify for the program

 Deaf: A hearing loss that requires use of a TDD or TTY to communicate effectively on the telephone.

-Deaf-Blind: A hearing loss and a visual impairment that requires use of a TDD, TTY, or Large Visual Display (LVD) to communication effectively on the telephone.
+Deaf-Blind: A hearing loss and a visual impairment that requires use of a TDD, TTY, or Large Visual Display (LVD) to communicate effectively on the telephone.

 Severely Hearing Impaired: A hearing loss that requires the use of an assistive device to communicate effectively on the telephone.